guxa/blockchain-developer-bootcamp-final-project/README.md

 4. Open a terminal, navigate to the folder where you cloned the repo
 5. run `npm install`
 6. Open another terminal, start a local blockchain instance using Ganache `ganache-cli -p 8545` leave this terminal open
-7. Compile and deploy the smartcontracts: In the first terminal, go to the root of the repo and run `truffle migrate --network development`
+7. Compile and deploy the smartcontracts: In the first terminal, go to the root of the repo and run `truffle compile` then `truffle migrate --network development`
 8. Open `client/index.html` in your Browser (make sure you have MetaMask installed)
 9. Have a good time (:)